dianastubbegit/ChatBot/ReadMe.md

     4. API: Open Weather API (OpenWeather, 2021) retrieves the forecast by country and returns it in the language for the country requested.

-The files included in this project are:
+The files included in this project are listed below:

     1. intents.json: JSON file that contains sets of tags, patterns, and responses.